 We get asked by friends and family, as well as readers about how to have a well-stocked pantry.
-I think of a well-stocked pantry, I do not think of one that is over-stuffed with items that I hardly ever use.
+When I think of a well-stocked pantry, I do not think of one that is over-stuffed with items that I hardly use.
 Nothing bugs me more than opening a cupboard and boxes fly out.
-Our well-stocked pantry is full of these Pantry Staples that we use on a daily.
-I can usually go at least a day or two when returning from traveling and know that we can cook up something that is healthy and rewarding by keeping these items on hand.
+Our well-stocked pantry is full of these Pantry Staples that we use almost daily.
+I can usually go at least a day or two when returning from traveling and know that I can cook up something that is healthy and rewarding by keeping these items on hand.

 The best way to keep a pantry well-stocked with the items you use all the time, is to replenish before they are gone.
 We keep a small pad of paper in the kitchen and as soon as we are almost finished with an item or just finishing, we note it down.

 Our pantry is broken down into three categories: 1) Savory, 2) Baking, and 3) The Refrigerator/Freezer.

 We buy some of our pantry items in bulk (marked with *) and only buy about 1 – 2 pounds at a time.
 Bulk is a great way to save money and to only buy what you immediately need.
 We store the items in glass Weck Jars except for the baking items which we store in OXO Pop-Up Top Containers.
 We LOVE both products and they keep everything fresh.

 If you have any questions – please do not hesitate to reach out.

 ** this has been updated January 2018 as we have completely revamped the way we cook and eat beginning October 2017 – we are cutting our refined sugars, processed carbs, and extra sodium.
 We are making more of an effort to support our local farmers for produce and buy sustainable and grass-fed meats.

 Savory – these are items that can make an emergency meal in no time.

 - Lentils – lots of them in different colors.
 We like lentils, and they cook up quickly and can be enjoyed during breakfast, lunch or dinner.